 export RADOS URL index.

-#1 Updated by Ramana Raja 11 months ago
+#1 Updated by Ramana Raja over 1 year ago

 Greg Farnum's suggestions to do atomic RADOS object updates,